richardoppiyo/imageDenoiding_cpe613Project/README.md

     In addition to the output files, profile.ncu-rep and report1.nsys-rep will be generated which can be used in the Nsight compute system for performnce visualization

+### Run PSNR
+- To run a PSNR, navigate into psnr folder and to the version folder.
+Example below:
+  - ```
+    cd psnr/modifiedKNN/

+    ```
+   You can run the following command to reconstruct an image to be fed to the psnr function from the rgb values produced from the previous step
+    ```
+    python3 convert_to_img.py

+    ```
+    This produces an image which is the input to the find_psnr file.
+Make sure to configure the paths within the files appropriately.

+    Then run the psnr file as follows:

+    ```
+        python3 find_psnr.py
+    ```

+    This prints the outputs as the value of calculated PSNR between the reference input image and the denoised inage.
+The value is displayed on the terminal.

 ## Author